-Jewish Family and Community Services in Squirrel Hill is working to foster community for immigrants and refugees alike in Pittsburgh, according to its director of Refugee and Immigrant Services Leslie Aizenman.
-To achieve that, the JFCS is leading a collaboration among Casa San Jose, Literacy Pittsburgh, Latino Family Center of the Allegheny Intermediate Unit, and South Hills Interfaith Movement to help foster community for immigrants and refugees in Pittsburgh.
+Jewish Family and Community Services in Squirrel Hill is partnering with Casa San Jose, Literacy Pittsburgh, Latino Family Center of the Allegheny Intermediate Unit and South Hills Interfaith Movement to help foster community for immigrants and refugees in Pittsburgh.

-Despite two years of decline, there has been a slight increase in the number of immigrants and refugees arriving in Pittsburgh this year, according to the JFCS.
-The Trump administration says it will reduce the number of refugees coming into the U.S. by one-third starting in October.
+Leslie Aizenman, director of refugee and immigrant services, says she's seen a slight increase in the number people arriving in Pittsburgh this year, and new guidance from the Trump administration could further reduce those figures nationally by up to one-third.
 Aizenman explores what the Pittsburgh community is doing to help settle new residents, and how refugee assistance agencies are preparing for the Trump administration's change.

 Later in the program: